 At some point in the day, I have to coax the older 2 into doing school work.
 Originally I tried to homeschool them both at the same time, so I could do other things later in the day.
 That just about fried all the nerves I have left so I have settled for focusing on 1 kid at a time.
 They fight over who has to go first.

 My 4 year old really seems to enjoy all the one to one time with me.
 He likes to follow me into the bathroom and sit in the little space behind my back and chair.
 Trying to balance hot pans from the oven is apparently the best time to show me his latest dance moves.
 He is always enthusiastically trying to play with his older brother and sister but they rarely comply.

 ‘‘After this match,” is my middle son’s new favorite reply to anything I ask him to do.
 I may have cheated the system when I created a chore chart allowing him to earn in game money.
 Now that boy has a worth ethic you wouldn’t believe.
 He sweeps the floor, cleans the counters, and attempts hoovering like he is auditioning for Broadway.
 Honestly I don’t know why I didn’t implement that sooner.

 The eldest is probably having the hardest time adjusting, though I can’t tell if it is lockdown or if she is just turning into a pre-teen.
 She rarely wants to leave the house and becomes a nervous wreck if we have to go grocery shopping.
 We revamped her bedroom so she has a nice place to “escape from her brothers.”
 So far it hasn’t worked.

 Overall we are all still alive, managing to do most of the school work, and the house is still standing.
 Everyone is still laughing and hugging, so I consider that a win.
 How are you and your family coping with lockdown?
-Join our Genes2Teens Facebook group, and let us know.
+Let us know in the comments below.